ccb-hms/ontology-mapper/README.md

 `save_mappings` : bool
     Save the generated mappings to a file (specified by `output_file`)

+`seperator` : str
+    Character that seperates the source term values if a file input is given.
+Ignored if the input is not a file path.

 `use_cache` : bool
     Use the cache for the ontology.
 More details are below.

 `term_type` : str
     Determines whether the ontology should be parsed for its classes (ThingClass), properties (PropertyClass), or both.
 Possible values are ['classes', 'properties', 'both'].
 If it does not match one of these values, the program will throw a ValueError.

+`incl_unmapped` : bool
+    Include all unmapped terms in the output.
+If something has been tagged Ignore (see below) or falls below the `min_score` threshold, it is included without a mapped term at the end of the output.

 All default values, if they exist, can be seen above.